askerka/any_case/README.rst

 As you can see, the use of one notation does not improve, but may worsen the situation.

-But why do we have to choose for the customer which version of the notation they use?
+But why do we have to choose for the customer which case format they use?
 Why customers do not send and not receive data in the format, which would be more convenient to them?